Getting Connected with Disability Services

 Step 1.
 Contact the Office of Disability Services

-Upon acceptance to the Law Center, both J.D. and LL.M. students with disabilities should contact the Director of Disability Services by email.
+Upon acceptance to the Law Center, both J.D. and LL.M. students with disabilities should contact the Office of Disability Services by email.

 Mara Bellino, the Director of Disability Services advises students with physical, chronic health, psychological and other disabilities.